Heat (Heat Wave)

 infants, or people with disabilities.

-Arrange for air-conditioned shelters to be opened when necessary
+- Arrange for air-conditioned shelters to be opened

 for community members who do not have air conditioning at home.

-Arrange for special programs to provide air conditioners to vulnerable
+- Arrange for special programs to provide air

 people in their homes.